 - You should try to build a support network for yourself at the Orange County sober living homes.
-Having a strong network of people like your peers, your friends or family can help you along the way.
+Having a strong network of people like your peers, your friends or your family can help you along the way.
 Your roommates or the people with whom your work can be the right team for you.

 - As an inpatient at the rehab center, you have started your journey towards a drug-free and alcohol-free life.
 Your journey does not end there.
-You need to continue your journey by actively taking part in programs and counseling sessions that are conducted at the sober homes.
-This is going to be a long term process, and hence you should be ready to fight for yourself without going back to the old you.
+You need to continue your journey by actively taking part in programs and counseling sessions that are conducted at sober homes.
+This is going to be a long-term process, and hence you should be ready to fight for yourself without going back to the old you.